AY2425S2-CS2103T-T08-4/tp/docs/DeveloperGuide.md

 7. **Better warnings for incorrect usage of `edit/editjob` commands**.
    Due to the manner in which both edit commands detect changes to the `Person` or `Job`, error handling is not specific to the point where we can give targeted warnings or error messages to the end user based on the actual error; instead, our warnings are quite general at the moment.
 We intend to improve this by improving upon the shared backend code that the `edit` commands use to detect and catch exceptions.

+8. **Improve UI bar chart:**
+   Currently, a bug in the legend and the bar chart component makes it such that past 5 schools with applicants, or past 4 applicants per school, the legend of the bar chart fails to render requisite schools or applicants.
+We believe this is due to a CSS bug.
+We intend to fix this in a future iteration.

 --------------------------------------------------------------------------------------------------------------------